-Serbia mining: Avala Resources Canada claim to confirm 70 tons of gold, 177MUSD investments needed1.
-January 2015. / Mining
+Serbia mining: Avala Resources Canada claim to confirm 70 tons of gold, 177MUSD investments needed, Mining

 For the launch of the first gold mine in Serbia in Zagubica investor Avala Resources needs 177 million dollars.